elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 ## Movielens

 * **Movielens** is a free dataset of movie ratings gathered from movielens.org.
 It contains user ratings, movie metadata, and user metadata.
-Let’s download and examine  the data files from movielens.org
+Let's download and examine  the data files from movielens.org

 <img src="../../assets/images/elastic/3rd-party/movielens.png" alt="movielens.png" style="width:60%;"/>

 Notes:

-Elasticsearch is all about interacting with a lot of data So far we added Shakespeare’s works but that’s not enough to see the true power of Elasticsearch.
+Elasticsearch is all about interacting with a lot of data So far we added Shakespeare's works but that's not enough to see the true power of Elasticsearch.
-Let’s add this sample movie data to it as well.
+Let's add this sample movie data to it as well.